 The stool is made of a wooden frame and covered with dyed palm tree fibre.
 The black stool is revealing that the soul is immortalized in the spiritual realm.
 The relationship between the title of the work and the actual colour rendered in is not a personal choice or taste, but account for the powerful colour traits associated with its spiritual and ritual contexts.
 Although an art piece, the intrinsic value needed to be maintained, and as an honour to the sculpture of great antiquity.
-Though it appears to have a very simple outlook, it upholds an immense respect and it is revered by the people, most especially the royal family.
+Though it appears to have a very simply out look, it upholds an immense respect and it is revered by the people, most especially the royal family.
 The palm tree, from which the fibre was cut, has a lot of benefit to mankind.
 The palm wine and 'akpeteshi' brewed from the palm tree is used to connect man, the living and the dead when libation is poured.
-The stool is treasured as one of the valuable assets to the family in the sense that it serves as the abode of the soul of the departed king or chief.
+The stool is treasured as one of the most valuable assets to the family in the sense that it serves as the abode of the soul of the departed king or chief.
 Originally, it is the stool which the king or chief sits on to have his bath that is used for this ritual.
 It is prepared by using sooth, schnapps, eggs and sheep blood to blacken it after the chief has 'travelled to the village' (dead).
 It is appeased with sacrifices any time a member from the family dies as it is considered as an ill omen to the family.
 On some special days, such as the 'Akwasidae', 'Awukudae' food (mashed yam) is prepared and served for the ancestors to eat.
+The immortality of the soul, which the stool serve as its dwelling place' dates back to 1700 years when all the Asante chiefs were made to believe that their souls were put together in the golden stool by Okomfo Anokye and therefore they should be united.

-The stool which is originally shaped with straight edges had been given a new look.
+The stool which is originally in shape with straight edges, had been given a new look.
 The over lapping fibres in horizontal and vertical directions features the role birth and death plays in man's life.
 With concealed lighting, and been almost enclosed with fibre serves as an abode for the soul which is supposed to be there permanently just as the Egyptian funerary believe the soul lives in the mummified body.